Vicky Beeching

-Victoria Louise "Vicky" Beeching (born 17 July 1979) is an English musician and religious commentator.
+Victoria Louise "Vicky" Beeching (born 17 July 1979) is a British musician and religious commentator.
 She is best known for her work in the American contemporary worship music genre, and has been described by The Guardian as "arguably the most influential Christian of her generation" due to her Twitter following and appearances on BBC's Thought for the Day.

 Musical career

 Beeching's mother, who leads musical worship at her church, taught Beeching to play the piano and guitar when she was young.
 Beeching began writing songs at the age of 10, and leading worship music in church youth services in her early teens.

 From 1997 to 2001, she attended Oxford Vineyard Church, where she also led worship music during services.
 At Vineyard, she learned more about music writing from Brian Doerksen and Brenton Brown.

 Beeching moved to Nashville around 2002 for her music career.
 In December 2002, she released the Shelter EP through EMI UK and was featured on various compilation albums.
 She disclosed in a 2003 interview that she had recently quit her job as a Management Consultant so that she could focus on worship music full-time.

 Beeching signed with Sparrow Records and released a 2005 EP, titled The Journey.
 Her first full-length Sparrow album, Yesterday, Today & Forever, was released on 27 December 2005.
 Her second full-length studio album, Painting the Invisible, was produced by Ed Cash and Nathan Nockels and released on 3 April 2007.
 Beeching wrote most of the album's material, although a few tracks include songwriting from Ed Cash, Matthew West and Joy Williams.
 Several of the songs for the album were written on Keith Green's old piano, at the invitation of her mentor and friend, Melody Green.

 Hoping for a less conservative environment than Nashville, Beeching moved to San Diego in 2008 and began performing in churches there.
 Her third studio album "Eternity Invades" released in 2010, was recorded in San Diego.
 It features a song co-written with Steve Fee, "Glory To God Forever".

 Beeching was a worship leader at the Spring Harvest Christian festival from 2010 to 2012, leading worship in the 'Big Top' at Minehead and participating in the Spring Harvest Theme Group.